 5) My husband convinced me to stay at Beacon House because of the pool table.
-But alas all the cue sticks, the pool balls and even the table are in need of some TLC!
-The pool balls were mostly chipped off, the cue sticks are the most disappointing.. the cue tips are gone in the wind and no chalk available too.
-Hopefully they can fix it, it's the next best thing about the house for me (next to the attic of course).
+But alas, all the cue sticks, the pool balls and even the table are in need of some TLC!
+The pool balls were mostly chipped off, the cue sticks are the most disappointing.. the cue tips are gone with the wind and no chalk available too.
+Hopefully they can fix it, it’s the next best thing about the house for me (next to the attic of course).

 For reservation at Beacon House, you can contact the owner Ms Tonjee or Ms April at 0907-678-1671, their fb page: https://www.facebook.com/talabeaconhouse, their airbnb page: https://www.airbnb.com.sg/rooms/869675.